GA-repos/course-intro/README.md

 * Intro to the Web and Development (HTML/CSS and Git)
 * JavaScript
-* Intro to HTTP, Rest and APIs
+* Intro to HTTP and APIs
 * **Project 1** - Build a front-end application with HTML/CSS/JS

 #### Unit 2 - Weeks 5 - 7